From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ1: Quality and Diversity of the RegressionBug4APR Benchmark

-Following the regression categorization by Tan et al.~\cite{tan2015relifix}, based on how the regression was introduced (as described in Section~\ref{sec:background}), our dataset contains 77 \textit{local} bugs, 20 \textit{remote} bugs, and 2 \textit{unmask} bugs.
+Following the regression categorization by Tan et al.~\cite{tan2015relifix}, based on how the regression was introduced (as described in Section~\ref{sec:background}), our dataset contains \firstrevision{139 \textit{local} bugs, 50 \textit{remote} bugs, and 7 \textit{unmask} bugs, with 4 bugs left uncategorized due to the complexity of their bug-inducing and bug-fixing changes}.
 Figure~\ref{fig:distributionOfEachType} illustrates the overall distribution of repair operators for each type of regression bug.
 The radial axis corresponds to the repair operators discussed in the previous section, indicating their occurrence across the different bug types.
-Common patterns, such as \textit{Conditional Addition}, \textit{Method Call Addition}, and \textit{Assignment Addition}, are prevalent in all three types of regression bugs.
+Common patterns, such as \textit{Conditional Addition}, \textit{Method Call Addition}, \textit{Method Call Modification}, \textit{Assignment Modification} and \textit{Assignment Addition}, are prevalent in all three types of regression bugs.
 Notably, the \textit{Revert to Previous Statement} operator is more frequently observed in the \textit{Local} bug category.

 Figure~\ref{fig:distributionOfRepairOperators} demonstrates the ranking of repair operators based on human patches, with the vertical axis representing the operators and the horizontal axis indicating the number of patches in which they are found.
-To enhance clarity, grey bars represent addition actions, diagonal striped bars indicate removal actions, white bars signify modification actions, and black bars denote revert actions. \textit{Conditional Addition} is the most prevalent repair operator, appearing in 46 patches, followed by \textit{Method Call Addition} with 40 patches and \textit{Conditional Modification} with 28 patches.
-The \textit{Revert to Previous Statement} operator is exclusive to \textit{local} regression bugs, appearing in 13 patches.
-In all cases, addition exceeds removal and modification by 25.95\% and 35.28\%, respectively.
+To enhance clarity, grey bars represent addition actions, diagonal striped bars indicate removal actions, white bars signify modification actions, and black bars denote revert actions. \firstrevision{\textit{Method Call Addition}} is the most prevalent repair operator, appearing in 90 patches, followed by \firstrevision{\textit{Conditional Addition} with 72 patches and \textit{Assignment Addition} with 59 patches}.
+The \textit{Revert to Previous Statement} operator is exclusive to \textit{local} regression bugs, appearing in \firstrevision{17} patches.
+In all cases, addition (\firstrevision{54.1\%}) exceeds removal and modification by \firstrevision{36.4\%} and \firstrevision{28.5\%}, respectively.